-Ask: Which cause is more important to you, helping school dropouts or helping those who are in jail?
+After a few minutes, have groups report to the larger group what they discovered.)
+Ask: Who needs more help, people with cancer or people with AIDS?
 (Give small groups time to discuss.
 After a few minutes, have groups report to the larger group what they discovered.)

-Ask: Which cause is more important to you, helping the environment or helping endangered animals?
+Ask: Who needs more help, people with mental disabilities or people with physical disabilities?
 (Give small groups time to discuss.
 After a few minutes, have groups report to the larger group what they discovered.)

 Say: We just talked about different issues that are important to you.
-The truth is that all these issues are important.
-Each one of us, however, will be more passionate and excited about certain issues over others.
+The truth is: All these issues are important.
+All these people and animals need our help.
+Each one of us, however, will be more excited about certain issues over others.